Roy Rosselló: Personal life

 In 1986, Roy met Brazilian children’s TV host Mara Maravilha and they started dating.
 Mara got pregnant by Roy, but her mother made her get an abortion in 1987.
 At the time the couple lived together for two years in a house he had in New York.
 Their relationship ended in 1988; Mara stated in interviews that he wanted her to stop singing.

 Rosselló is the father of five children with five different women, including eldest son Roy Jr. with his first wife Mireya Nieves, whom he married on October 14, 1989.
 The marriage was concluded by a divorce decree issued on December 10, 1993.

 He was married to his second wife Brenda Colon Reyes for a year and a half.
 He also has another son named Enrico with his third wife, Mirella Rodriguez Marcolini (m.
 2008-2010), and a daughter Sophia, born in 2009, who was the result of a six-month relationship with Natália Borges, a former employee of a store he owned in Campinas.

 In 2003, he went to Campinas after he had to acknowledge the paternity of his eldest child, Bianca, when he appeared on a TV program in Brazil.
 She was born when he was 15 years old.
 The girl is a result of his fling with a teenage Brazilian fan when he was on tour with Menudo in 1985.

 In addition to Roy Jr., Enrico, Sophia and Bianca, he also has a son named Guilhermo.

 In a 2014 interview, he said he should have been more responsible in his romantic life: "I always liked women, but I should have been more careful."
 He also stated that he believes women approached him because of money.
 "Because I was a famous guy, they think I have money, but it’s all an illusion.
 For them it’s not important to allow me to have a good relationship with my children, they just want money," he said.

 In 1994, he married Marta Rhaulin.
-He made for 11 years a musical duo with her, Duo Roy and Rhaulin.
+For 11 years, the two performed as a called Duo Roy and Rhaulin.

 He married Patricia Avila in 2014.
 They divorced in 2018.